asraful-07/assignment-4/README.md

 ## 🔗 Relationships (Summary)

-- A user can rent multiple vehicles
+- A user can rent multiple vehicles.
-- A vehicle belongs to one category
+- A vehicle belongs to one category.
-- A booking connects users and vehicles
+- A booking connects users and vehicles.
-- Each booking can have a payment record
+- Each booking can have a payment record.

 ---